-- The Board may deliberate and vote validly only if at least half of its members are present or represented.
+- The Board may deliberate and vote validly only if at least 50% of its members are present or represented.
 Each Board member may give a proxy in writing (mail, fax or email) to a fellow Board member, to vote on his/her behalf.
 No Board member may hold more than 1 proxy.

-- The Board shall have all powers and all authority to decide and implement all of the Board’s acts in pursuance of the objectives of the present constitution.
+- The Board shall have all powers and all authority to decide and implement all of its acts in pursuance of the objectives of the present constitution.
 The Board is competent to deal with any issues on behalf of EFNA, in the broadest sense.
 All matters not expressly reserved by the law or the constitution to the General Assembly shall fall under the competency of the Board.
-The Board shall carry out or cause to be carried out, all activities of EFNA and shall ensure that the decisions of the General Assembly are fulfilled.
-The President, Treasurer and the Executive Director of EFNA are authorised to represent the association at the bank, currently KBC.
-Any one of these individuals can solely authorise a transaction to a maximum of 1500euros.
-Higher amounts require the signature of at least two persons.
-The Executive Director receives from this association a limited power of attorney, valid until its revocation, to represent the association at the bank.
+The Board shall carry out or cause to be carried out, all activities of EFNA and shall ensure that the decisions of the General Assembly are fulfilled; this includes, if necessary, the establishment or revision of any bylaws it shall consider necessary for the proper functioning of the Association.

 - Any legal action as plaintiff or as defendant shall be pursued by the Board represented by its President or by one Board member appointed by the President for that purpose.

 - Board members shall be subject to strict confidentiality in relation to their EFNA activities.
-Where the deliberations of the Board, or documents it reviews, are stated to be, or identified as, confidential any breach of that confidentiality will entitle the rest of the Board, by simple majority vote to request that Board members association to replace that Board member.
+Where the deliberations of the Board, or documents it reviews, are stated to be, or identified as, confidential any breach of that confidentiality will entitle the rest of the Board, by simple majority vote to request that Board Member’s association to replace that Board member.

-Article VI – Budget and Accounts
+Article VI – Finance and Assets

 - The books and records of the treasurer shall be annually the subject of a proper scrutiny by an independent and qualified financial accountant.
-The accounts are communicated to the Federal Public Service of Justice in conformity with article 51 of the law.
+The accounts are communicated to the Federal Public Service of Justice in conformity with article 26novies of the law.

-Article VII – General dispositions
+Article IX – General dispositions

-- The dispositions of Title III of the law of June 27, 1921 will provide for any matters not covered by the present constitution, especially the publications in the annexes to the Belgian Official Journal.
+- The dispositions of Title I of the law of June 27, 1921 will provide for any matters not covered by the present constitution, especially the publications in the annexes to the Belgian Official Journal.

 - Where the circumstances justify it, as an alternative to physical meetings, any meeting may take place by telephone, e-mail or video conference.
 Convocation and other provisions concerning physical meetings shall apply.